 Refinancing Student Loans with Fedloan Servicing

-Opting to go with a private lender for refinancing of your debt with myfedloan is a high risk decision.
+Opting to go with a private lender for refinancing your debt with myfedloan is a high-risk decision.
 If it goes well, you spend dramatically less on interest and pay off the loan much faster.
 It can even free up cash each month.
 The risk is that a job loss or reduction in pay makes it impossible to keep up with payments.
-While federal loans have protections such as income-driven repayment plans, the private lenders are much less forgiving.
+While federal loans have protections such as income-driven repayment plans, private lenders are much less forgiving.

 There are two keys to the private refinance process.
 First, it is important to determine whether or not it is a good idea.
 If repayment will be a challenge, borrowers may be better off living with the higher interest rates of the federal loans.
 Second, getting approval from a lender for the refinance process can be a challenge for borrowers with less than perfect credit or low income relative to their debt.
 The good news is that there are currently 18 different companies providing refinancing services.

 Finally, it is essential to remember that like federal consolidation, a private refinance cannot be undone.
 Once the loans with myfedloan are paid in full, there is no switching back to your old lender.